TahaRhidouani/portfolio/README.md

 # Portfolio website

-This is a personal portfolio website I made to showcase all my projects and information about me.
+This is a personal portfolio website I made to showcase all my projects, work experience and socials.

 ![main](https://raw.githubusercontent.com/TahaInc/portfolio/master/images/screenshot_1.png)